project-fika/Fika-Documentation/README.md

 - You may not monetize your server in terms of payments or donations.
 - You may not host massive public servers, Fika is meant for COOP with your friends.
 - You may not use Fika's **art assets** that are handcrafted by our developers and artists without permission from the creator.

+## Translating

+Fika is localized by the community at [Crowdin](https://crowdin.com/project/project-fika).
+Feel free to help us translate it into any available languages!

+⚠️ All translations are from community members, if you find any incorrect/offensive/vulgar translations, let us know ⚠️

 ## Prerequisites